zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 Go to the releases page and download the newest release (link:https://github.com/zockerhuhn/Honkai-Star-Rail-farm-script/releases)

-Follow the instructions on the
+Follow the instructions of the installer (setting a menu shortcut is advisable)

 ## Using the script

-To start the script run the main.exe file as administrator.  (_For some reason Star Rail requieres you to have administrator privileges to use the mouse while tabbed into the game_)
+To start the script run the Autofarmer app as administrator. (main.exe in the files)  (_For some reason Star Rail requieres you to have administrator privileges to use the mouse while tabbed into the game_)

-___Your Antivirus might stop you from running the script, here is why:___ https://github.com/zockerhuhn/Honkai-Star-Rail-farm-script/blob/zockerhuhn-patch-1/README.md#why-does-the-script-get-flagged-by-my-antivirus-software

 Change the settings to your needs